Grrrolf/Test/Networking.rst

 --------------
 It is possible to completely control the Ultimate cart via a network connection.
 You will need a telnet application to do so.
 I will not go into details on how to configure your telnet application.
 Most standard telnet applications will work out-of-the-box with recent firmware releases.

-Telnet is considered harmful or in other words, not safe.
-That's why most modern operating systems do not include a telnet binary anymore.
-You will need to install a telnet client yourself.
+Modern operating systems usually do not come with a standard telnet client.
+This means that you will need to install a telnet client yourself.
 You can use your favourite package manager.
 On macOS I use homebrew (https://brew.sh) and simply type 'brew install telnet'.
 The telnet client is started from the command line.
+For Microsoft Windows Operating System you can use `PuTTY <https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html>`_

 Please make sure that your telnet / terminal client supports vt100.
 The Ultimate remote screen operates at 60 columns by 24 rows.